samanthajlee2/edgent-kafka-spark/README.md

 These will simply print out data as it arrives.
 They will not transform the data any further.

 ## Running the application on Raspberry Pi's

+The Raspberry Pi's are living on their own wireless network.

+You will need to connect to the lab network to interact with the Pi and to copy data over.

+You will need to connect to the normal wireless network **the first time you build your jar** - Maven will need to acquire its dependencies.
+You may also need to reconnect if Maven decides it wants to download them again.

 ### Part One

+Connect to your Raspberry Pi.
+They are named A through G, and can be found at IP addresses `192.168.0.201, 192.168.0.202, ..., 192.168.0.207`

+The password to the pi is `edgecomp`

+Run these two shell commands immediately:

 `export ZOOKEEPER_SERVER=192.168.0.100:2181`

 `export BOOTSTRAP_SERVER=192.168.0.100:9092`

+The application will use these environemnt variables to locate the central Kafka instance.

 ### Part Two

+The Pis are preloaded with an Edgent jar.

+cd to `edgent`

+Execute Edgent with `./run-tempSensorPubApp.sh`

+### Part Three

 Develop locally like before. (build a new jar.)

+Do this step from inside `/lab/edgent` in your Docker container.

 Then you can copy the generated `target/*-uber.jar` to the edge device and then run it with: `scp target/*-uber.jar pi@192.168.0.20X:~/edgent/target` where `X` is the last digit of your pi's IP address.